wangraying/sglang/docs/benchmark/benchmark.md

 By comparing the performance with mixed-running both enabled and disabled, we observe an expected increase in output throughput, which is typically along with a decreased ITL latency across different datasets with the exception of the Random-4000 dataset.
 In that case, the ITL latency remains almost unchanged as the chunk size increases when mixed-running is disabled.
 But when mixed-running is enabled, the ITL latency increases all along with the chunk sizes.

+For Random-4000 dataset, our observation indicate that enabling mixed-running with a chunk size of 256 significantly reduces the number of decode batches.
+This implies a considerable number of decode tokens are piggybacked with the prefill tokens, thereby enhancing the decode throughput and overall effiency.
+The reduction in TTFT and ITL can be largely attributed to decreased queuing delays, as illustrated in Figures (a), (b), and (c).

 <table>
   <tr>
     <td align="center">